CivYoahtl/civyoahtl.github.io/docs/government/ololtic-proposals.md

 > "After a period of discussion of a minimum of 24 hours during which the specifics of the law are discussed and revisions are suggested, a different member of the Ololtic can "second" the proposal.
 It enters a 48-hour period where it is voted on, during which discussion may continue."

 **Proposal Failed:** 15 Aye, 1 Nay, No Abstains

+## [Proposal] Name the Vault

+Proposer: bgbba, Seconded by: Yergo, Date: April 18th, 2024

+> I cannot vote but I can propose.
+I propose that the newly renovated vault be renamed to ‘South of the Border’ in honor of the largest tourist attraction south of the Mason Dixon line.
+That is all.

+**Proposal Failed:** 3 Aye, 7 Nay, No Abstains